SFDO-Tooling/CumulusCI/docs/robotframework.rst

 Example: :code:`Get page object  Listing  Contact`

 This keyword is rarely used in a test.
-It is mostly useful when to get the reference to a other keyword from another keyword.
+It is mostly useful to get the reference to a other keyword from another keyword.
 It is similar in function to robot's built-in `Get library instance
 <http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Get%20Library%20Instance>`_